thoughtmechanix-public/nomad-cluster/README.md

 You will need to provide your docker hub credentials (`docker_username` and `docker_password`) and the docker repository (`docker_repo`) you want to push the docker container.
 The docker repository is where we will pull the docker image from when we later deploy the service using nomad.

-For more detailed explanation of how to build a service using packer checkout on this [blog post](https://thoughtmechanix.com/posts/8.01.2021_packer/).
+For more detailed explanation of how to build a service using `packer`, checkout on this [blog post](https://thoughtmechanix.com/posts/8.01.2021_packer/).

 ## Deploying the Service

-All deploys to our nomad cluster are done using the nomad CLI installed locally and then deploying to the cluster.
+All deploys to our nomad cluster are done using the nomad CLI installed locally.
 After you have built the above service, change to the `deploy/` directory, and run the `nomad run orders.nomad` command.
 Nomad will then deploy the service to all three of the nomad instances.

 ## Testing the Server and services have deployed